cwendorf/CALM/docs/examples/usingContrasts.md

 ## cyl2-3       4.642857  1.4920048  3.111825 4.152209e-03
 ```

 The intercept is equivalent to the mean of the first group.
-Remaining parameters represent the difference between each group and the subsequent group.
+Parameters represent the difference between each group and the subsequent group.

 #### Example: Repeated (Reverse) Contrasts

 ```r
 contrasts(mtcars$cyl) = repeated.reverse(3)